 The above formula subtracts the length of Cell B5 from the starting location of the numbers and then adds 1.
 Here, the length of Cell B5 is 8 and the starting location of the numbers is 6.
 So, the output of this formula is 3.

 Here, this formula will act like RIGHT(B5,3) after the execution of the above two commands.
-This means, the RIGHT function will extract the last 3 numbers from the end of the text.
+This means the RIGHT function will extract the last 3 characters from the end of the text.

 1.2 Joining LEFT, SUM, LEN & SUBSTITUTE Functions

-In this case, we will separate the numbers from the starting point of a cell.
-To do so, we need to use the LEFT, SUM, LEN, and SUBSTITUTE functions together.
-The LEFT function returns specific numbers of characters from the starting of a text string and the SUBSTITUTE function is used to replace an existing text with a new text.
+The LEFT function returns specific numbers of characters from the start of a text string and the SUBSTITUTE function is used to replace an existing text with a new text.
 Here, the SUM function is used to calculate the number of characters from the start.
-Let’s pay attention to the steps below to know more.

 Steps:

-- First of all, create a helper column and type the formula in Cell C5:
+• Create a helper column in C and type the formula in Cell C5:

 =LEFT(B5,SUM(LEN(B5)-LEN(SUBSTITUTE(B5,{"0","1","2","3","4","5","6","7","8","9"},""))))

-This part of the formula substitutes the numbers with empty and finds the lengths.
+This part of the formula substitutes the numbers with an empty character and finds the resulting string’s length.

 The above formula sums up the subtraction of the length of Cell B5 and the numbers.